T

 With 2,300 miles of trails and 120″ of annual snowfall, winter here isn’t just a season — it’s the season that starts off Maine's best winter.

-If your family is ready to start new holiday traditions — or rediscover old ones — a trip to the Crown of Maine is just the ticket.
+Start new holiday traditions — or rediscover old ones — a trip to the Crown of Maine is just the ticket.
 Here, you won’t be lost in the swirl of big-box stores or chain malls.
 Instead, you’ll find one-of-a-kind shops, local artisans, and real people who know how to celebrate.
 Think handmade ornaments, cozy boutiques, and downtowns that feel like you’ve stepped into a postcard — all while being backed by real snow and genuine small-town cheer.

 Bundle up, load the car, and come north to explore: ride Molly the Trolley at the tree lighting in Presque Isle, shop at the Caribou Christmas Village, or enjoy the glow of the Festival of Trees in Fort Kent or Danforth.
 It’s a magic getaway that’s a little bit Hallmark, alot of Winter Wonderland, and a touch of nostalgia.